iamciera/DSxD_website/_posts/2022-06-08-a-zine-to-show-scientists-how-to-make-their-data-more-accessible.md

 <img src="../assets/img/posts/reiser_zine.jpg" alt="Black woman with black and blue hair stands in front of a large row servers with the caption “places where our information matters more than we do”">

-Leonore Reiser is a Biocurator at TAIR, where she helps researchers access, understand, and reuse data.
+*Leonore Reiser is a Biocurator at TAIR, where she helps researchers access, understand, and reuse data.
 She wishes she had a resource like TAIR when she was obtaining her PhD in Plant Biology at UC Berkeley because researchers should be able to spend less time digging for information and more time being able to use data to make new discoveries.
-She believes that equitable access to agricultural data is essential for solving the problem of global food insecurity.
+She believes that equitable access to agricultural data is essential for solving the problem of global food insecurity.*

 <sup>1</sup> Wilkinson, M. D. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016).

-<sup>2</sup> TAIR - home page: [www.arabidopsis.org](www.arabidopsis.org).
+<sup>2</sup> TAIR - home page: [www.arabidopsis.org](https://www.arabidopsis.org/){:target="_blank"}{:rel="noopener noreferrer"}.